Welcome

 And it's all under the umbrella of "asexual."
 And of course, some people identify that way and others—who have exactly the same libido, desire, and attraction—do not.

+I have desire.
 I enjoy sex, and I have a LOT of it…with several partners.
 But my reasons for having sex are different than most people’s.
 The label "demisexual" comes pretty close, and I use it in a pinch, but it's not quite right.

 It helps to think about wanting sex like wanting food.
 It's not a perfect analogy, but it's good enough to be a load-bearing metaphor.
 It's not that I don't eat.
 It's not that I don't enjoy eating.
 It's not that I don't think good food is delicious.
 It's just that I don't get hungry.